Types of Leg Pain

 - Hydration: Drink plenty of water to prevent dehydration, which can contribute to muscle cramps.

-- Topical Pain Relief Creams: Use creams or balms with menthol or arnica to provide temporary relief from pain.
+- Topical Pain Relief Creams: Use creams or balms with menthol or arnica to temporarily relieve pain.

-- Compression: Wear compression stockings to improve circulation and reduce swelling in the legs.
+- Compression: Wear compression stockings to improve circulation and reduce leg swelling.